 Detailed logs are written and, depending on notification settings, an e-mail is sent out to the export control officer with the check results and a link to the relevant log entry.

 For transactions with critical results, a persistent check transaction is created in the Export Controls web application, in which the ECO can then analyze and process the restrictions.
 The ECO will be supported by the system with proposals for applicable licenses.

-A restriction can be resolved by the ECO in the web application by assigning a license.
+A restriction can be released by the ECO in the Export Controls web application by assigning a license.
 This release is represented by an approval data object.

 Processing of restrictions is not supported via API but must be performed by the export control officer in the Export Controls web application.

 The check transactions can take into account the following criteria:

 - Export partners: Sellers, consignors, recipients, etc. You can add any other export partner roles that you wish to have taken into account.